Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Bayesian stochastic modeling and inference

 \subsection{Computational considerations}

 In order to utilize $C_z$ within a Bayesian framework, each iteration of the Markov chain Monte Carlo for the posterior Eq.~\ref{posteriorZ} requires at least one evaluation of the log of the probability density function given in Eq.~\ref{Zmarg} (the log-likelihood), i.e., $\log p({\bf z} | \bfbeta, \bftheta) \propto -0.5\log \det({\bf C}_z) - 0.5 ({\bf z} - {\bf W}\bfbeta)^\top {\bf C}_z^{-1} ({\bf z} - {\bf W}\bfbeta)$, where the elements of ${\bf C}_z$ come from Eq.~\ref{Zcov}.
 From a computational standpoint, there are three main tasks associated with this evaluation: (1) calculating the covariance matrix ${\bf C}_z$, (2) calculating the log-determinant $\log \det({\bf C}_z)$, and (3) solving the quadratic form $({\bf z} - {\bf W}\bfbeta)^\top {\bf C}_z^{-1} ({\bf z} - {\bf W}\bfbeta)$.
-The sparsity-discovering nature of our kernel means there are no shortcuts for calculating the covariance matrix for a fixed set of hyperparameters: different elements of ${\bf C}_z$ will be zero vs. nonzero for different hyperparameter configurations.
-As such, we must first calculate ${\bf C}_z$ in dense form in batches that are large enough to utilize the chosen hardware well.
-Computationally, the covariance batches are dense but contain many zeros because of our kernel designs; therefore, each batch is cast to a sparse format on the worker before being transferred back to the host process.
+The sparsity-discovering nature of our kernel means there are no shortcuts for calculating the covariance matrix for a fixed set of hyperparameters: different elements of ${\bf C}_z$ will be zero vs. nonzero for different hyperparameter configurations. \newTxt{In other words, we cannot know ahead of time which elements are zero, and hence must consider all pairs of points when calculating ${\bf C}_z$.} \st{As such, we must} \newTxt{To get around this bottleneck, instead of calculating a very large covariance matrix on a single node, we} first calculate ${\bf C}_z$ in dense form in batches that are large enough to utilize the chosen hardware well\newTxt{: the ``batches'' represent blocks of the full covariance matrix that can be calculated in parallel (note that the use of batches does not introduce any approximations into the calculation)}.
+Computationally, the covariance batches are dense but contain many zeros because of our kernel design; therefore, each batch is cast to a sparse format \newTxt{(i.e., we store only the non-zero elements and their row-column position)} on the worker before being transferred back to the host process.
 There, the full covariance matrix is assembled and exists only in a sparse format leading to minimal RAM requirements.
 For particularly large datasets, the computation of the batches can be performed by utilizing distributed high-performance-computing architecture.
 For example, \cite{Noack2023} applied a related kernel to a climate data set of more than 5 million points using HPC resources at the National Energy Research Scientific Computing Center at Lawrence Berkeley National Laboratory.